 Every experienced poker player knows that there are few things more nerve-wracking or unpredictable than playing against a newbie.
 Our poker help can come in handy in such situations.

-This is because they don’t know the basic laws of poker and can routinely make some pretty surprising and profitable mistakes.
+This is because they don’t know the fundamental laws of poker and can routinely make some pretty surprising and profitable mistakes.

-But don’t worry, we are here to help, as new players don’t know some of these basic tips for poker playing, they’ll usually end up losing in the long run.
+But don't worry, we are here to offer poker help, as new players don’t know some of this necessary poker help for playing, they’ll usually end up losing in the long run.